Schulich-Ignite/website/content/blog/Taking your HTML elements further.md

 Then in javascript you can check with `getAttribute()` if `lang` exists, good to go... right?

 The web is constantly evolving, so using regular attributes can cause problems.
-What if `lang` down the road is used to specify the **human language** an element's content is in, or used to dynamically allow you to run code in the browser etc. In any of these cases you will need to update your HTML.
+What if `lang` down the road is used to specify the **human language** an element's content is in, or used to dynamically allow you to run code in the browser etc ([spoiler that's what it does](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang)).
+In any of these cases you will need to update your HTML.
 So there was a syntax added to the HTML specification to allow you to add in these data-storing attributes.

 What you do is add `data` to the beginning of the attribute.
 So for our example we would use: